SnapperTT/sdl-stb-font/README.md

 	delete mPcCache.getUserdata(); // if we're using heap allocated userdata here is how to clear it }
 ```

+## Use Harfbuzz
+This library supports [harbfuzz](https://github.com/harfbuzz/harfbuzz) shaping.
+To enable it simply define the macro `#define SSF_HARFBUZZ_ENABLED` before including the header.
+This library can automatically split utf-8 strings by font and parse the sub-strings to harfbuzz for shaping.
+Punctuation is not split, so sections of RTL scripts (such as Arabic or Hebrew) should render correctly inline with LTR text.

+If harfbuzz mode is enabled the library will try to include `harfbuzz.h` and `harfbuzz.cc`.
+You can disable this behaviour with the macros `#define SSF_HARFBUZZ_INCLUDE_HANDLED` and `#define SSF_HARFBUZZ_IMPL_HANDLED` to disable including `harfbuzz.h` and `harfbuzz.cc` respectively.

+If you do not use harfbuzz then this library will use its own shaping system that only supports LTR text.

 Formatted Text
 ==============